 - To learn about business-specific internships, sign up for the Muma College of Business listserv (Graduate Students Listserv | Undergraduate Student Listserv), where we post information about internships and career events.

 - Most internships have an application process similar to the traditional job search process; prepare your résumé the semester BEFORE you are ready to serve as an intern.

-- Apply for internships through Career Connections.
+- Apply for internships through Employ-a-Bull.
 When you apply for an internship, include a cover letter with your résumé, prepare for the interview as you would for a permanent job, and follow-up with the interviewer.